emotion-js/emotion/docs/ssr.md

 ## Next.js

-To use emotion's SSR with Next.js you need a custom `Document` component in `pages/_document.js` that renders the styles and inserts them into the `<head>`.[ An example of Next.js with emotion can be found in the Next.js repo](https://github.com/zeit/next.js/tree/master/examples/with-emotion).
+To use emotion's SSR with Next.js you need a custom `Document` component in `pages/_document.js` that renders the styles and inserts them into the `<head>`.
+[An example of Next.js with emotion can be found in the Next.js repo](https://github.com/zeit/next.js/tree/master/examples/with-emotion).

 > Note:
 >
-> This only applies if you're using vanilla Emotion or a version of Emotion prior to v10, for v10 and above.
-SSR just works in Next.js.
+> This only applies if you're using vanilla Emotion or a version of Emotion prior to v10.
+For v10 and above, SSR just works in Next.js.

 ## Gatsby